Got an HVAC question?

 How often do I need to change my furnace filter?

-- Wide filters should be changed every 3 to 6 months.
+- Wide filters – change every 3 – 6 months

-- Electronic air cleaners and media filters can last up to a year
+- Electronic air cleaners and media filters – change annually

-How often should I have my furnace checked, or serviced and tuned?
+How often should I have my furnace checked, serviced and tuned?

-- Furnaces less than 5 years old should be serviced every 2 years.
+- Furnaces less than 5 years old – every 2 years

-- Furnaces over 5 years old should be done every year.
+- Furnaces over 5 years old – every year

 What is the lifespan of an air conditioner?

-- The operating costs and repair costs for older inefficient models can add up, sometimes it is more affordable to replace your old system with new technology that will lower your electricity costs.
+Often, it is more cost effective to replace your old air conditioning system with a new one that will lower your electricity costs.

 How can I improve the air quality in my home?

-- Metro Heating and Cooling offers systems with high-efficiency air cleaning with HEPA filters.
-HEPA removes most particles from the air.
+Metro Heating and Cooling offers systems with high-efficiency air cleaning with HEPA filters, which remove most particles from the air.

-How can I save on my monthly energy bill?
+How can I save on my monthly winter energy bill?

-- Keep the temperature fairly constant, don’t over setback your thermostat.
-Frequent changes will use more energy.
+- Keep the temperature fairly constant – frequent changes will use more energy

-- Clean warm-air registers, baseboard heaters, and radiators as needed.
-Make sure they are not blocked by furniture, carpeting, or drapes.
+- Clean warm-air registers, baseboard heaters, and radiators as needed – keep them clear of furniture, carpeting, and drapes